-How does it work?
-Google’s bots follow links to discover content and rank it in the search results.
+Google’s bots follow links to discover content, which they then rank in the search results.
 A post or page with a lot of links will seem of higher value to Google than a page with just one (keep in mind that both internal and external links count).
 You can use this to show Google which pages on your website are the most important.
 For example, it makes sense to have a lot of links leading to your homepage.

 To improve your website’s internal linking structure, there are several strategies you can pursue, including:

 – Linking to and from cornerstone content.